BRAW Studio for After Effects works with two plugins : The Importer and the Layer Settings.

 layerSettingsInList

-For more information on the BRAW Parameters in the Layer Settings, please read the section about Source Settings in our article "Introduction of BRAW Studio"
+For more information on the BRAW Settings in this new Effect GUI, please read the section about Source Settings in our article "Introduction of BRAW Studio".
+Notes about your Layer Settings :

-• This effect should be at the top of the list, because any effect before it will be erased : indeed this effect works like a generator (it creates the image, so the image in input of the effect is not used, you will lose it !)
+• This effect should be at the top of the list, because any effect before it will be erased : indeed this effect works like a generator effect (it creates the image, so the image in input of the effect is not used, you will loose it !)

-• BRAW Studio Layer Settings supports 32 bpc (as well as the importer)
+• BRAW Studio Layer Settings also supports 32 bpc

 • The BRAW Studio Presets are global and accessible whether you are in the Source Settings or Layer Settings, in both Premiere Pro and After Effects.
 They're all the same and it is a good way to copy RAW Parameters from Premiere Pro to After Effects or vice-versa